Kim Tae-woo (actor)

 Kim Tae-woo (born 15 April 1971) is a South Korean actor.
 After his breakthrough in blockbuster war film Joint Security Area, Kim became best known for his leading roles in arthouse films, such as those directed by Hong Sang-soo, namely Woman Is the Future of Man, Woman on the Beach, and Like You Know It All.

+Career

+In 2026, Kim had a supporting role in the fantasy romantic-comedy No Tail to Tell which aired on SBS.
+He played local troublemaker Jang Do-cheol who is secretly a shaman opposite Kim Hye-yoon and Lomon.